jv0019/Freight-Load-Management-REST-API/README.md

 ## Testing

 To test the API endpoints, use a tool like Postman.
 Import the endpoints listed above and test each one individually.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:
--Fork the repository.
--Create a new branch.
--Make your changes and commit them.
--Submit a pull request.

-## License
-This project is licensed under the MIT License.